 And we don’t experience the freshness and the promptings of the Holy Spirit and we don’t experience the kind of joy and we don’t see the power and answers to our prayer.
 You know why?
 Because God is holy.

-I did something I’ve never done before on Friday afternoon.
+I did something I’ve never done before.
 I was just in the mood and I’m reading through the New Living Translation, I’m just checking it out.
-Somebody sent it in the mail.
-It was nice.
 It’s very readable and I read in one sitting the entire book of Leviticus.
 I read it fast.
-I usually get stuck there.
-I’m reading through the Bible this year.
 I was astounded, I mean, it was like a fire hose.
 I was astounded of how high God views the issues of holiness, how particular and how He longed for holiness and His presence to be in every aspect of worship and life for the people of Israel.

 And, boy, I realized, “Whoa.
 The God that I worship has grown much smaller than the God who is.”
 So, with that as a backdrop, maybe you and maybe I have blown it a little more big time than we think.
 So, what do you do?